jnozzi/cocoadev.com/markdown/NSOutlineViewFileManager.md

 So I changed:

-+ (General/FileSystemItem *)volumeAtIndex:(int)index {
++ (FileSystemItem *)volumeAtIndex:(int)index {
 	if (volumeDir == nil)
-		volumeDir = General/[[FileSystemItem alloc] initWithPath:[@"~/Library/Application Support/" stringByExpandingTildeInPath] parent:General/[FileSystemItem rootItem]];
+		volumeDir = [[FileSystemItem alloc] initWithPath:[@"~/Library/Application Support/" stringByExpandingTildeInPath] parent:[FileSystemItem rootItem]];

 	return [volumeDir childAtIndex:(index + 1)]; // +1 because of .DS_STORE.
 This really shouldn't be hardcoded.
 }

 To

-+ (General/FileSystemItem *)volumeAtIndex:(int)index {
++ (FileSystemItem *)volumeAtIndex:(int)index {
 	if (volumeDir == nil)
-		volumeDir = General/[FileSystemItem rootItemWithPath:[@"~/Library/Application Support/" stringByExpandingTildeInPath]];
+		volumeDir = [FileSystemItem rootItemWithPath:[@"~/Library/Application Support/" stringByExpandingTildeInPath]];

 	return [volumeDir childAtIndex:(index + 1)]; // +1 because of .DS_STORE.
 This really shouldn't be hardcoded.
 }

 Now it 'works' - but doesn't display all of the items in the directory (missing about half the files).
 Did I do something incredibly stupid?
 Thanks for all the assistance.

 *You might have to change numVolumes as well...or maybe you just maxed out your outline view (unlikely, though -- Application Support doesn't have that much in it, I thought).
 Otherwise, you've got me stumped on this one.
-And you're welcome...sorry about this one. --General/JediKnil*
+And you're welcome...sorry about this one. --JediKnil*

 Yeah, I'm pretty sure it has nohing to do with the outline view being maxed out.
 I made the numVolumes method uuse the rootItemWithPath method and I recieve a crash on launch (EXEC_BAD_ACCESS).
 Hmm...It doesn't make much sense ;).

-*Are there any other examples that demonstrate a finder like General/NSOutlineView?  -- The Apple example is pretty weak�*
+*Are there any other examples that demonstrate a finder like NSOutlineView?  -- The Apple example is pretty weak�*